gorango/flowcraft/docs/src/guide/error-handling.md

 If a node fails all of its retry attempts, you can define a **fallback** node to execute as a recovery mechanism.
 This allows you to handle the failure gracefully instead of letting the entire workflow fail.

 To configure a fallback, specify the ID of another node in the `fallback` property of the `config` object.
+The runtime will automatically route to the fallback node if the primary node fails after retries.

 ```typescript
 const flow = createFlow('fallback-workflow')